mitch-seymour/ksql/design-proposals/klip-2-scripted-multilingual-udfs.md

 - UDAFs
 - Non-Java UDFs that cannot be expressed as an inline function (e.g. a larger program that would need to be loaded from disk)

 The above items are too complicated for the initial implementation of this feature.
-We should start simple and build a solid foundation with inline, multilingual UDFs before attempting more complicated variations of this work.
+We should start simple and build a solid foundation with the current proposal before attempting more complicated variations of this work.

 ## Value/Return

 - Unlock UDFs for non-Java developers
 - Rapid prototyping via hot-reloading scripted UDFs
+- Write less code

 ## Public APIS